dsnidr/Refractor-V1/README.md

 ### Creating a MySQL Docker container

-If not, you can install one on the same machine as Refractor.
+If you don't yet have a MySQL database, you can install one on the same machine as Refractor.
 The recommended way to do this is with Docker.
 With Docker already installed, you can run the following command to set up a MySQL server container:

 ```zsh
 docker run --name mysql --restart unless-stopped --network host \